swiftlang/swift-evolution/proposals/NNNN-deployment-target-conditional-compilation.md

 ```

 The arguments use the platform-version spelling of availability queries.
 Only
 the active platform's requirement is tested.
-The final `*` leaves unlisted
+The final `*` means the condition
-platforms unrestricted.
+evaluates to `true` on all other platforms.

 For the example above: